HuggableSquare/slackleford/README.md

 then, your second job is to create a realtime messaging api bot on your slack team and get the api key
 once that's done plug it into the script appropriately
 other than that just make sure you have a "#mumble" channel on your slack team for the bot to message into
+and then, run the bot using this syntax:

+    ruby slackleford.rb mumbleserver_host mumbleserver_port mumbleserver_username mumbleserver_userpassword mumbleserver_targetchannel

+I would recommend using tmux/screen to run the bot like a daemon

 dependencies
 ---------